TetraTheta/gmod-docs/docs/gmod/sc-admin-weapons.md

 Do you love spamming grenades?
 This will do the job for you much faster!
 Motivated by [this video](http://youtu.be/LJDTgsXsP0k).

+#### RPG Rocket Mode
+Sometimes, you want to spam RPG rockets.
+Now you can!
+Note that the speed of the rocket is slower than Combine Ball!

 ---

 ## Known Issue